rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_cache/README.md

     auth_backends.1 = cache

-Or using erlang config for both parameters:
+Or using the classic config for both parameters:

     [{rabbit, [{auth_backends, [rabbit_auth_backend_cache]}]}].